krista-bradshaw/query_variation_generators/README.md

 This thesis project unravels the intricacies of query variations and their impact on information retrieval systems.
 It explores potential optimizations, investigates the effectiveness of neural models, and delves into real-world applications of handling query variations.

 <img width="857" alt="Screenshot 2023-10-26 at 6 46 40 pm" src="https://github.com/krista-b/reit4841/assets/99629116/36c344b4-3ff4-4314-b16d-a1a1bbb3af13">

+### Additional Materials
+The working latex file for the thesis can be found [here](https://github.com/krista-bradshaw/thesis-document).

+The paper for the original study can be found [here](https://arxiv.org/pdf/2111.13057.pdf).